glassandboxb/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook.

 This quote highlights the ongoing challenge that programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of anticipating potential mistakes or misunderstandings that users may have when interacting with a program.
 Ultimately, successful programming requires a balance between technical expertise and an understanding of human behavior.

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of anticipating and accounting for user behavior.
+It also emphasizes the need for continuous learning and improvement in the field of programming, as new technologies and user needs continue to evolve.